Where To Dispose Of Mop Water (Safe Disposal)

 FAQ Section

-Q: Can I pour mop water down any drain?
+Q: Can I just dump mop water down any drain?

-Q: Why should I avoid pouring mop water in the kitchen sink?
+Q: Why skip dumping mop water down the kitchen sink?

 Q: What if I accidentally pour mop water in the wrong place?